m4ttsch/omscs-notes-notes/information-security/malicious-code.md

 ## Virus Structure
 A virus infects a program by modifying the program code.
 In order to achieve this, the virus code has to be physically inserted into the program file.

 When an infected program runs, the virus code runs first.
-The virus code then runs the original program so that the user doesn’t suspect that the program has been infected.
+The virus code then runs the original program so that the user doesn't suspect that the program has been infected.
 Finally, the virus code runs again, often to perform some cleanup to avoid detection.

 ![](https://assets.omscs.io/28595BDF-E52D-41AB-9E4D-19C299539E78.png)